 Organic or organic-blend fertilisers are recommended.
 Follow manufacturers recommended rates.
 Try and fertilise your lawn when rain is predicted.
 How often you apply fertiliser depends on your soil, turf type and appearance requirements.
 Applying fertiliser every 3-4 months is ideal.
 Healthy lawns are more resilient to weeds, pests and other stressors.

-Top dressing – This is only required to repair uneven lawn surfaces or rejuvenate old lawns that have been laid on poor soil surfaces.
+This is only required to repair uneven lawn surfaces or rejuvenate old lawns that have been laid on poor soil surfaces.
 Do not cover grass completely.
 Fertilise prior to top dressing.
 Major depressions and lawns on poor clay soils may need several treatments over an extended period.
-Use our Turfsoil or Top Dressing Mix.
+We recommend our specially created Turf Soil or Top Dressing Mix.

-Wear – Certain grass varieties handle wear better than others.
+Certain grass varieties handle wear better than others.
 Wear is generally a combination of soil compaction and turf damage.
-Try and prevent compaction by loosening area with a garden fork and top dressing with course sand.
-High wear areas need good nutrition and water to manage the stress.
+Try and prevent compaction by loosening the area with a garden fork and top dressing with course sand.
+High-wear areas need good nutrition and water to manage the stress.

 Weeds & Grubs

 If you have prepared your site properly, selected the right type of turf, and looked after it well, weeds should not be a problem.
 Lawn Army Worm is known to attack lawns that are lush and growing quickly.
 A good way to encourage more consistent and controlled growth is to use organic and slow release fertiliser.
 For more information, go to Weeds, Grubs & Diseases.